 Nurses at Cabrini practice at any one of five campuses including our acute care hospitals in Malvern and Brighton, our palliative care centre in Prahran, our rehabilitation hospital in Elsternwick or our high/low level residential care facility in Ashwood

-The Operating Suite houses ten operating theatres, including a hybrid theatre, and twenty PACU beds in a spacious, modern environment.
-Providing a full range of surgical specialties, with over 1000 operations each month, every theatre is equipped with state-of-the-art technology including heart-lung machines, anaesthesia workstations, intra-operative computer systems and the latest laparascopic and endoscopic equipment.
+The Operating Suite houses 12 operating theatres, including a hybrid theatre, and twenty PACU beds in a spacious, modern environment.
+Providing a full range of surgical specialties, with over 1000 operations each month, every theatre is equipped with state-of-the-art technology including heart-lung machines, anaesthesia workstations, intra-operative computer systems and the latest laparoscopic and endoscopic equipment.
 A Post-Anaesthetic Care Unit of 20 monitored bays caters for all specialist requirements.
-This Department is strongly committed to education and professional development with education and support for: • graduate nurses • undergraduate nursing students • Division 2 nurses • theatre technicians.
-Students are fully supported and facilitated by a full-time nurse educator.
+This Department is strongly committed to education and professional development with education and support for: graduate nurses, undergraduate nursing students, Division 2 nurses, theatre technicians.
+Students are supported and their clinical practice facilitated by a Perioperative Clinical Facilitator.

 Day Procedure Centre.
 The Centre provides endoscopic, surgical and laser treatments and a variety of surgical specialties including ophthalmic, urological, plastic and oral surgery.
 Equipped with advanced technology, all areas are fitted with hydraulic pendant systems that elevate equipment to eye level.
 Nurses are encouraged to work in all areas to broaden their skills and knowledge of the Day Procedure Centre.
 A perioperative educator and preceptors are available to assist with educational and on-going professional development.